davidbarbi3r/MyPortfolio/src/content/post/en/configuration-DNS.md

 ---

 While setting up the DNS records for Laetitia's website - lbg-expertise.com, I thought it would be useful to create a guide to ensure you have an optimal configuration.

-# Practical Guide for Effective DNS Configuration
-Have you ever discovered that your professional emails are ending up in your clients' spam folders?
-Or that potential clients are getting lost trying to access your website due to incorrect redirects?
-These common issues can often be symptoms of poor DNS configuration.

 ## Why Should You Care About DNS?
 Think of DNS as the Internet's GPS.
 It guides clients to your digital business by translating technical IP addresses (like 133.143.3.12) into user-friendly domain names (like www.facebook.com), and vice versa.
 Poor DNS configuration can lead to navigation issues to your site or problems in email delivery.